servo/book/src/hacking/testing.md

 There are also a large number of command line options accepted by the test harness; these are documented by running with `--help`.

+Running the WPT tests with debug mode often results in timeouts.
+Instead, consider building with `mach build -r` and testing with `mach test-wpt -r`.

 ### Running tests on your GitHub fork

 Alternatively, you can execute the tests on GitHub hosted runners using `mach try`.
 Usually, `mach try wpt-2020`